vanditbhut/vanditbhut.github.io/README.md

 - Gathered and organized over 100 publicly available datasets into a structured system, making them easier to find and reuse.
 - Created clear and consistent metadata for each dataset, which reduced the time needed to locate specific information.
 - Worked closely with developers and analysts to ensure datasets were compatible with internal tools and platforms.
+- Utilized Power BI and other data visualization tools to present insights effectively and support data-driven decision-making.

 ### Web Designer Intern
 **Midnight Digital Pvt.
 Ltd., India** (Mar 2023 - Jun 2023)